-It’s an ever-increasing problem.
-It is estimated over £1.3 billion is lost in profits and taxes through counterfeiting every year.
-However, there have been great strides to try and combat counterfeiting in UK.
+There have, however, been great strides to try and combat counterfeiting in UK.
 The Police Intellectual Property Crime Unit (PIPCU funded by the UK Intellectual Property Office) was established in 2013 and specialises in IP related law enforcement and NCA (National Crime Agency) has a dedicated department dealing with IP crime.
-PIPCU is a department of the City of London Police, and is based close to our London office, which is also in the City of London.
+In 2020, recognising the problem, Amazon announced its own Counterfeit Crimes Unit.

-To what extent do fraudsters use online marketplaces like eBay, Amazon, etc?
+To what extent do fraudsters use online marketplaces?